garrandall/popular-music-data/tracks/wango-tango-ted-nugent.md

 Wango Tango
 Wango Tango
 Wango Tango
-Ooooh yeah!  (oooooh..)
+Oh yeah!  (oh..)

 Yeahhhhhhhhhh!
 Baby!
 Baby!
 Baby!
-Ooooh I like the way you look baby You look like you're made for me honey
+Oh I like the way you look baby
+You look like you're made for me honey
 If you wanna take a little chance
 I'm gonna show you a new dance